 A good way to start your GED prep is by taking Onsego’s practice tests.
 If you do, you’ll discover all about your academically stronger and weaker points so you can study more efficiently since you won’t need to spend so much time learning the things you already command.

 If you know what GED subject matter needs your attention most, your time will be used more efficiently, and your scores will improve.

 KY Skill U And GED Plus

-Kentucky Adult Education is named Kentucky Skills U. Colleges operating within the KY Community & Technical College System (KCTCS) offer motivated students that never finished high school and also don’t have a GED the opportunity to earn a college degree and the GED diploma at the same time.
+Kentucky Adult Education is called Kentucky Skills U. Colleges operating within the KY Community & Technical College System (KCTCS) offer motivated students who never finished high school and also don’t have a GED the opportunity to earn a college degree and the GED diploma at the same time.

 In the modern-day economy, practically all entry-level jobs require some post-secondary education, but there are still more than 1 million Kentucky residents that have an insufficient literacy level, while nearly 1 in 5 adult Kentuckians 25 and up have no secondary education diploma.

 The GED Plus program offers eligible applicants the opportunity to get hold of their GED credentials and a college certificate simultaneously.
 The colleges offer this option tuition-free, and students can earn their certificates within four months.
 The college courses are in high-demand technical areas like Healthcare, Construction/Trades, IT/Business Services, Manufacturing, and Logistics.

 The GED diploma will definitely result in far better and well-paying employment opportunities, and in general, people with a GED diploma will make at least $ 10,000 more on an annual basis than people without the degree.

 The GED degree also makes you qualified for further education at a college or university.
 The GED diploma is regarded as being the equivalency of a standard high school credential by educational institutions and employers.
 So, earn your GED diploma fast and start working toward a rewarding career and a bright future for you and the ones around you!